nju-cn-course/nju-network-labs/content/ch03/subch02/forwarding-table-lookup.md

 simply assume that a file named `forwarding_table.txt` exists in the current working directory.

-> [!NOTE]
+{% hint style="info" %}
-> Your forwarding table *may* be different for the test scenario and for Mininet to help
-> ensure that your router behaves in a *general* way and isn't written just
-> to handle a specific set of forwarding table entries
+Your forwarding table *may* be different for the test scenario and for Mininet to help ensure that your router behaves in a *general* way and isn't written just to handle a specific set of forwarding table entries
+{% endhint %}

 Note that for each interface object in the list obtained from `net.interfaces()` (or, equivalently, `net.ports()`), the IP address